realsuayip/quizz/README.md

 You can also pass fields for `Question` even if you assign a scheme.
 In such case, immutable fields will be overridden.
 Lists and dictionaries will be extended.
 If there is a key clash in dictionary, the value given in `Question` field will be used instead.
-If the value of field defined in `Scheme` is None or an empty string (for string fields) it will be discarded (fields of `Question` will be used).
+If the value of field defined in `Scheme` is `None` it will be discarded (fields of `Question` will be used).
 This behaviour is also true when applying multiple schemes.

 Quizzes can also take scheme objects.
 In that case, each question in the quiz will have the scheme object mounted *after their initialization*.
 So,